cursor()

 5K:Ti:#

-Locate records according to ordinal numbers, compare ordinal numbers of records in table sequence Ti according to the entity table’s K values, and discard non-matching records; when the to-be-selected fields C,... contain K, Ti’s referencing field will be assigned to K
+Locate records according to sequence numbers, compare sequence numbers of records in table sequence Ti according to the entity table’s K values, and discard non-matching records; when the to-be-selected fields C,... contain K, Ti’s referencing field will be assigned to K

 k